AaltoSciComp/aplus-for-handsonscicomp/README.md

 # Additional links

-- A+ quickstart guide: https://apluslms.github.io/guides/quick/ for template course which works as a manual guide to A+ system.x
+- A+ quickstart guide: https://apluslms.github.io/guides/quick/ for template course which works as a manual guide to A+ system.